2018 Alcan 5000 Regulations

 - CB radios will not substitute for

-required VHF equipment, and officials will monitor only VHF
+required VHF radio, and officials will monitor only VHF &

 - Licensed Hams are encouraged to bring